michisco/starter-hugo-academic/content/project/human-machine-interface-project/index.md

   focal_point: Smart
   preview_only: false
 ---
-I learned to develop both graphic applications and graphic components.
-In particular, I learned to:
+Developing both graphic applications and graphic components.

+**Skills acquired:**

-* program using the WindowsForms framework as an example of a graphical toolkit
+* Program using the WindowsForms framework as an example of a graphical toolkit
-* program graphic components
+* Program graphic components
-* program animation systems
+* Program animation systems
-* programming interactive graphic systems in HTML5 (JavaScript, CSS and DOM)
+* Programming interactive graphic systems in HTML5 (JavaScript, CSS and DOM)
 * Understand the event management system and event scheduling
 * Manage homogeneous coordinate systems and affine transformations of the view